AccessMap/accessmaplite-osrm-backend/README.md

 The Open Source Routing Machine is a high performance routing engine written in C++11 designed to run on OpenStreetMap data.

+## AccessMap (lite) Notes

+The root directory contains 3 deployment scripts for setting up a Seattle test example.
+When run in order, they will (1) compile OSRM and copy over the profile lua scripts, (2) fetch and process elevation data from the USGS DEM 1/3 arc second dataset, and (3) extract/contract/routed, as described below in the standard documentation (routed finally runs a server that accepts routing requests).

+To do all of this at once, run these commands:
+    bash ./accessmaplite-10-build.sh
+    bash ./accessmaplite-20-fetch.sh
+    bash ./accessmaplite-30-deploy.sh

 ## Current build status

 | build config | status |